Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Results and discussion

 We consider three values for the size of the mass of partial mixing zone ($M_{\rm mixed}$) leading to the formation of the \iso{13}C nuclei that represent the main neutron source via the \iso{13}C($\alpha$,n)\iso{16}O reaction.
-Note that, as described in detail in, e.g., \cite{buntain17}, only roughly half of $M_{\rm mixed}$ is actually \iso{13}C rich and therefore efficient in producing $s$-process elements.
+Note that, as described in detail in, e.g., \cite{buntain17}, only the bottom roughly half of $M_{\rm mixed}$, i.e., the region with the lower number of protons relative to \iso{12}C results in the \iso{13}C-rich pocket, efficiently producing the $s$-process elements.
+In the top part of $M_{\rm mixed}$, instead, the higher number of protons relative to \iso{12}C results in proton captures also on \iso{13}C itself, and the formation of \iso{14}N instead.
+As in our computational tools $M_{\rm mixed}$ is included in a parametrised way during the post-processing, we cannot study the possible dependence between its value and $N_\mathrm{ov}$, therefore, we tested our typical range of $M_{\rm mixed}$.
 According to \cite{karakas16}, for the stellar mass range considered here, $M_{\rm mixed}$ of the order of 1-2 $\times 10^{-3}$ \msun\ is required to match the observational constraint that typical galactic AGB stars (of metallicity around solar or lower) are enhanced in $s$-process elements by up to a factor of $\sim$10.
-All the models with $M_{\rm mixed}$ in this range show $s$-process production efficient enough to result in $\varepsilon$ variations above unity when using a dilution of 10$^4$.
+All the models with $M_{\rm mixed}$ in this range show $s$-process production efficient enough to result in $\varepsilon$ variations above unity when using a dilution of 10$^4$, except for the 2.5 \msun, $Z=0.03$ model with $N_\mathrm{ov}$=0.